Global well-posedness for small data in a 3D temperature-velocity model with Dirichlet boundary noise: Introduction

-It is worth underlying two aspects of the boundary noise: its mathematical difficulties, and its physical meaning.
+It is worth underlining two aspects of the boundary noise: its mathematical difficulties, and its physical meaning.
 Firstly, Da Prato and Zabczyk were the first to rigorously demonstrate in \cite{DaPrato1993} that solutions to the heat equation subject to Dirichlet boundary noise exhibit significantly reduced regularity compared to solutions driven by interior stochastic forcing, even in one spatial dimension.
-Specifically, due to the presence of boundary noise, the best regularity that one can hope for, even in the linear case, is continuity in time with values in a negative-order Bessel potential space, namely $C_t(H_x^{-\frac{1}{2}-\delta})$ for any $\delta > 0$.
+Specifically, due to the presence of boundary noise, the best regularity that one can hope for, even in the linear case, is continuity in time with values in a negative-order Bessel potential space, namely $C(0,T;H^{-\frac{1}{2}-\delta_\theta} (\mathcal{D}))$ for any $\delta_\theta > 0$ and any final time $T>0$.
 This limitation reflects the difficulties of noisy Dirichlet boundary conditions.
-In parallel, the velocity field $u^\varepsilon$ enjoys, in this context, the maximal regularity of the Stokes operator acting on the same low-regularity framework.
-That is, we establish that $u^\varepsilon$ belongs to the space $ H^{1,p}(0,\tau^\varepsilon; H^{-\frac{1}{2}-\delta}(\mathcal{D})) \cap L^p(0,\tau^\varepsilon; H^{\frac{3}{2}-\delta}(\mathcal{D})),$ which constitutes the optimal regularity according to the maximal regularity theory for the Stokes operator on $H^{-\frac{1}{2}-\delta}(\mathcal{D})$, with suitable divergence-free and boundary conditions on the spaces.
-Our maximal regularity approach follows the framework developed by Pr\"uss and Wilke in \cite[Section 5]{Pruss2018}.